Just be sure to practice enthusiastic consent

 The ambience: We really hope you know about this one already.
 It’s not the most original spot in the world, but the glowing lights and cozy little alcoves make this overhead bridge cutting across Telok Blangah Hill Park and Mt Faber Park pretty sweet—just be prepared to share the space with other couples.

 Great for when: You’ve just finished a late-night run and don’t mind a sweaty smooch.

 Watch out for: CCTV cameras—especially if your affair is on the down-low.

-The ambience: This newest addition to the Changi group brings not only a shopping destination for all your lifestyle needs, but also an incredible indoor rainforest that’s comparable to the air-conditioned domes at Gardens by the Bay.
+The ambience: This place is not only a shopping destination for all your lifestyle needs, but also an incredible indoor rainforest that’s comparable to the air-conditioned domes at Gardens by the Bay.
 Head down to the Shiseido Forest for a treat on the senses; we imagine that the enveloping trees, misty atmosphere and roaring 40m waterfall would set quite the scene.

 Great for when: You want to let off some steam before boarding your next long-haul flight, or you just want to get it on in the middle of a rainforest, but don’t want to deal with the bugs and dirt.